wenzhixin/bootstrap-table/src/extensions/copy-rows/README.md

 ### copyDelemeter

 * type: String
-* description: This string will be inserted inbetween the column values when copying
+* description: This string will be inserted in-between the column values when copying
 * default: ` `

 ## Methods